argoproj/argo-cd/docs/basics/repos/index.md

 Application requires the repository to be configured, or *connected* first.
 For further information on how to connect a repository, please see below.

-It is suggested that you configure each repository that you will use as an application's source is configured in ArgoCD first.
+It is suggested that each repository that you will use as an application's source is configured in ArgoCD first.

 ## Specifying repository URLs